 Latent Semantic Analysis

 Raw written data were marked with a participant number, gender, and prompt number.
-LSA was conducted in R using the <lsa> (Wild, 2015) package.
+LSA was conducted in R using the lsa (Wild, 2015) package.
 Initially, LSA encodes the word frequency and co-occurrence of each participant’s written response in a text-frequency matrix.
 This matrix was normalized using log weighting to control for the sparsity/skew of text frequencies, that is, the differences in number of very frequently versus infrequently used words.
 We also removed common English stop words (e.g., “the”) to reduce the number of meaningless co-occurrences across writing samples (see Rajaraman and Ullman [2011] for justification).
 LSA was then performed, which created a matrix of concepts by documents with values in this matrix representing the relationship of each concept to a document.
 Cosine values between each male-female participant combination were calculated, and therefore, the final dependent variable dataset included 5485 cosine values (i.e., male participant one to female participant one, two, etc.).
 The complete scripts and data set can be found at: https://osf.io/5qw67/.

 Data Screening

 Next, the independent variables were added to the cosine values.
 Difference scores were calculated by subtracting our male participant’s score from our female participant’s score across each personality variable.
 Following this, we took an absolute value to normalize the order effects of subtraction on our personality measure.
 Next, the data were analyzed for assumptions of parametric regression.
 Mahalanobis distance was calculated on the cosine scores and personality responses (Tabachnick & Fidell, 2012).
-Only one participant-pair fell outside the Mahalanobis cutoff score (2 = 22.46) and was excluded.
+Only one participant-pair fell outside the Mahalanobis cutoff score (2(6)p<.001 = 22.46) and was excluded.
 Data were then screened for accuracy, additivity, normality, linearity and heteroscedasticity with all necessary assumptions being met before analysis.

 Multilevel Model Analysis